Last Updated on 18/09/2020 by Adina

 - 1 bunch parsley (20 g/ 0.7 oz leaves weighed after removing the stems)

-- 450 g/ 1 lbs/ 2 cups ricotta
+- 300 g/ 10.6 oz/ 2 cups ricotta

-- 1 large onion
+- 1 onion

 - chili flakes or cayenne pepper to taste

-Remove the stems from the herbs, make sure you have sufficient leaves for the filling (about 20g/ 0.7 oz fresh leaves) and chop the herbs very finely.
+- Remove the stems from the herbs, make sure you have sufficient leaves for the filling (about 20g/ 0.7 oz fresh leaves from each bundle), and chop the herbs very finely.
 Chop the onion very finely as well.
-Give the herbs and the onion to the rice.

-Add the ricotta and spice the filling generously with chili flakes or cayenne pepper to taste and salt and pepper.
+- Spice the filling generously with chili flakes or cayenne pepper to taste and salt and pepper.
 Taste the filling and make sure it is well seasoned.

-Place a vine leaf on the working surface.
+- Place a vine leaf on the working surface.
 Add about 2 teaspoons of the ricotta filling (depending on the size of your leaf) in the middle-lower part of the leaf.

 - Heat the stock and pour it over the rolls, they should be barely covered with liquid.

-Cover well, bring to a boil, then lower the heat and simmer for 1 hour.
-Check to see if the rice is soft, if not continue cooking for 5 -10 minutes longer or until the rice is soft.
+- Cover well, bring to a boil, then lower the heat and simmer for 1 hour.
+Check to see if the rice is soft, if not, continue cooking for 5 -10 minutes longer or until the rice is soft.